Adaptive Webpage Fingerprinting from TLS Traces: Adversarial Setup

-\textit{Shared Resources}\\ While the previous two factors concerned both webpage and website fingerprinting, webpage fingerprinting scenarios should also account for an additional parameter.
-It is common for the pages of a website to share a HTML theme (e.g., the same stylesheet, Javascript scripts, background image files).
-This reduces the volume of unique information carried in each traffic trace, thus making it harder for the adversary to uniquely identify each webpage. \\
+It is common for the pages of a website to share a HTML theme (e.g., the same stylesheet, Javascript imports, background image files).
+This reduces the volume of unique information transferred in each page load, thus making it harder for the adversary to uniquely identify each webpage.
+Scenarios should also account for cases where only part of the content is unique.